MeshNCA/MeshNCA.github.io/data/meshes/flatland/flatland-info.md

 # Flatland

-Mesh built in blender and remeshed using PyMeshlab.
+This mesh was created in Blender by Ehsan Pajoheshgar and remeshed using PyMeshLab.
+License: CC Atribution

+___

+The model was remeshed using PyMeshLab by [MeshNCA authors](https://meshnca.github.io/)